hejj16/UCPH_Master_Thesis/README.md

 This reportorary stores codes for my master thesis in UCPH.

-Please put the files in ./Codes to the same path as the notebooks in./Notebooks if you would like to rerun the notebook results.
+Please put the files in ./Codes to the same path as the notebooks in ./Notebooks if you would like to rerun the notebook results.